 - Compare financing options across multiple lender categories to find best terms

-- Consider certified pre-owned vehicles as effective tariff-avoiding alternatives
+- Consider certified pre-owned vehicles as alternatives that may avoid some tariff impacts

 Success in this market requires balancing interest rate opportunities with vehicle cost realities.
 By understanding these dynamics and leveraging the right financial tools, buyers can make informed decisions despite unprecedented market complexity.